Gledinburgh/project-pizzabox/README.md

 ### order

-x [required] each order must be able to modify its collection of pizzas
-+ [required] each order must be able to compute its pricing
+x [required] each order must be able to modify its collection of pizzas x [required] each order must be able to compute its pricing
 + [required] each order must be limited to a total pricing of no more than $250
 + [required] each order must be limited to a collection of pizzas of no more than 50